VRConservation/confi/_sources/chapters/7_road.md

 Larger watershed contribution programs throughout the West combine public and private funds to protect water resources and fund restoration or fire mitigation projects.
 Typically, these funds are more successful when close to larger urban areas, such as the Salt River Project and the Northern Arizona Forest [Fund](https://www.nationalforests.org/who-we-are/azforestfund).
 A similar approach could be taken in the Burney-Hat Creek through a regional fund that adds $1 to room nights in all hotels, Airbnb rentals, and outdoor recreation businesses.
 Another approach would be to connect hunters and anglers who regularly visit the region and are interested in restoring forest, riparian, and other associated habitats.

-### Collaborative Finance
-Blended financing strategies that assemble a diverse portfolio of funds from public grants and add private resources can be key to creating a locally appropriate and collaborative finance portfolio.
-Many of these are covered in Chapter 2.
-We believe these strategies may support forest and watershed restoration projects undertaken by BHC and economic or community development efforts that can support those restoration projects.

-Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers.
-This process may or may not include traditional financial institutions ([collaborativefinance.org](http://www.collaborativefinance.org/)).
-We broaden the term to include finance developed by fair and equitable participation of stakeholders in a region, landscape, or watershed to address natural resource and infrastructure management needs, utilizing multiple forms of funding from public grants to private investment.
-Finance approaches may include outcomes-based finance models such as environmental impact bonds.
-For a deeper discussion of collaborative finance approaches to financing water infrastructure in California, see {cite}`biwi`.

 ### Environmental Impact Bonds
 One outcome of a collaborative finance strategy may be the development of an environmental impact bond.
 In 2017, Quantified Ventures and the District of Columbia's Department of Water and Sewer (DC Water) launched the nation's first environmental impact bond focused on implementing green infrastructure to reduce sewage overflows and flooding ([Martin and Appelbaum, 2021](https://www.conservationfinancenetwork.org/2021/09/27/pioneering-environmental-impact-bond-for-dc-water-updated)).
 This outcomes-based investment package tied the rate investors earned to achieving specified environmental performance goals.
 The investment package structure linked DC Water to private bond buyers.
 The structure used by Quantified Ventures, DC Water, and their investors follows the track illustrated below.
 The role of the third-party evaluator is noteworthy in this outcomes-based repayment scheme.
 Five years after launching the project, the evaluator confirmed that stormwater runoff had been reduced by nearly 20%, a level that met the Bond's base-level repayment criteria ([Lindsay et al., 2021](https://www.quantifiedventures.com/dc-water-eib-results)).